Position: Head of research, Plant & Food Research.

 Mark also hopes to make a difference in the fight against American foulbrood, a bacterial disease of bees that kills whole colonies.
 If successful, New Zealand will become the first country to eradicate this disease.
 In 2015 Plant & Food Research produced this series of videos as a comprehensive guide to assist beekeepers in the eradication of American Foulbrood from New Zealand.

 For Mark, life is about the birds as well as the bees.
 In his spare time, Mark is creating a book of photographs recording all the bird species found around Port Charles, near the tip of Coromandel Peninsula.
-By 2012 he had taken photos of 36 of the 38 birds known in the area, with just the crafty pheasant and the high-flying skylark to go.
+By 2012 he had taken photos of 36 of the 38 birds known in the area, with just the crafty pheasant and the high-flying skylark to go and in 2017 he published Birds of Port Charles.
 This interest appeals to the scientist in Mark, as he has to understand the behaviour of the birds before he can catch them on camera.